In 2018, Edmonds Washington was featured as a leading retirement destination by Where To Retire magazine.

-The weather is mild and temperate and you’ll get used to the rain (we promise)!
+The weather is mild and temperate, and you’ll get used to the rain (we promise)!
 In fact – it rains in Edmonds less than you probably think.
-We always like to point out that it rains more in Miami each year (62 inches) than it does in Edmonds (36 inches).
+We always like to point out that it rains more in Miami each year (62 inches) than in Edmonds (38 inches).

-While picturesque and pleasant, it is important to note that Edmonds does have a high cost of living, 70% higher than the US national average.
-According to Zillow, the median home value for homes in Edmonds is $612,600 with the median list price of $599,000.
-If you are thinking about renting as opposed to buying, the average price to rent a house/apartment is $2,100 per month.
-This is important information to work into your retirement budget, so you know what to expect.
+While picturesque and pleasant, it is essential to note that Edmonds does have a high cost of living, 70% higher than the U.S national average.
+According to Zillow, the median home value for homes in Edmonds is $795,218.
+The area saw a 24.2% spike in home prices over the last year—a trend sweeping the nation.
+If you are thinking about renting instead of buying, the average cost to rent a three-bedroom house/apartment is about $2,528 per month in 2021.

-Edmonds boasts beaches, hiking trails, museums, boutique shops, and restaurants all of which will keep you busy.
+Edmonds boasts beaches, hiking trails, museums, boutique shops, and restaurants, all of which will keep you busy.
 With its small-town appeal, you will feel like you are really part of a community here.